dgzornoza/RetroAdventureCreator/src/Editor/RetroAdventureCreator.Core/Serialization/_dependencies.md

 - **VocabularyModel**: Contains the words that the game can understand.
 It is used to parse the input commands and to generate the output messages.
 - **MessageModel**: Contains the messages that the game can show to the player.
 It is used to generate the output messages.
 - **CommandModel**: Contains execution commands that the game can use.
-- **CommandGroupModel**: Contains execution command groups that the game can use (combined commands).
 - **InputCommandModel**: Contains input commands that the game can understand.
 It is used to parse the input commands.
 - **DispatcherModel**: Contains the dispatchers that the game can use to process the input commands.
 It is used to parse the input commands.
 - **ObjectModel**: Contains the objects that the game can use.
 It is used to store the game player objects.